 Backstory with my D850.

-I upgraded to a Nikon Z7ii in the last 12 months and it has been a slightly bumpy ride let me explain why…
+I upgraded to a Nikon Z7ii in the last 2 years ago nearly now and it has been a slightly bumpy ride let me explain why…

 It all started with me buying the Nikon Z6ii and then the Z7ii, I was now officially not only flirting with mirrorless cameras but owning them and it was simple for me I would just swap over in the next month or so once I built up the muscle memory with my new camera.
 This is where the problem started for me and yes it could just be me and maybe I am too clinical or too much of a perfectionist… you can decide on that one.